Joe Gelhardt

-Joseph Paul Gelhardt (born 4 May 2002) is an English professional footballer who plays as a forward for club Hull City, on loan from club Leeds United.
+Joseph Paul Gelhardt (born 4 May 2002) is an English professional footballer who plays as a forward for club Hull City.

 Club career

 Wigan Athletic

 Born in Liverpool, Gelhardt grew up in Netherton, Merseyside, where he attended Chesterfield High School.
 He joined Wigan Athletic at the age of ten in 2013, progressing through the youth teams before being offered a scholarship deal in 2017.
 He made his professional debut for Wigan Athletic on 14 August 2018, appearing as a substitute against Rotherham United in the first round of the EFL Cup.

 On 24 August 2018, he signed his first professional contract with the club.
 He made his League debut on 27 April 2019, appearing as a half-time substitute against Birmingham City.
 On 14 September 2019, he scored his first senior goal for the club in a 2–2 draw against Hull City.

 Gelhardt made 19 appearances in all competitions with 18 coming in the EFL Championship during the 2019–20 season, as Wigan were relegated from the Championship after a 12-point penalty saw them drop into the relegation places.